ash0080/gun.doc.cn/JS-API.md

 ### **key** `gun.put(object).key(key, callback, options)`

   - Without a key, we cannot get our data back unless we scan over the entire graph.
-To get fast and easy access to the data, we give it a key.
+To get fast and easy access to the data, we give it a unique key.
 A key is a lot like keys in real life, once made they allow you to open up doors so you can enter into your data in many different ways.

   - `key` is a `'string'`, the name you want to give your data to reference it later.
 Common practice is to namespace your keys into routes corresponding to resources.

   - `callback` is a `function(){}` which gets called as `callback(err, ok)` in the same way **put** does.

   - `options` as a `'string'` is a soul that you forcibly want to associate the `key` with, ignoring the current context that key is chained on.

+  - Examples

+    - `gun.put({hello: 'world'}).key('message/from/thedoctor')` blindly fire and forget.

+    - `gun.put({hello: 'world'}).key('message/from/thedoctor', function(err, ok){})` to handle errs or know that your key actually got persisted.

+    - `gun.put({title: "The Doctor", phone: '770-090-0461'}).key('user/thedoctor').key('phone/07700900461')` you can chain keys together to create multiple unique references to the same node.

+## **get** `gun.get(key, callback, options)`

+  - Opens up a gun reference to the root object you had saved to that key.
+It will load the node so you can further manipulate it.

+  - `key` is a `'string'` name that

 -------------------------------------------------